 \section{Inter-Cell Interference modeling}

 In this section, we consider a target MS (user) in the reference cell.
-We analyze the SIR experienced by that target MS on BS-MS link if it is associated with BS and on BS-RS and RS-MS links, if it is associated with RS.
-Then, we compute the CDF of SIR on these links as derived in \cite{rbj}.
+We analyze the SIR experienced by the target MS on BS-MS link if it is associated with BS and on BS-RS and RS-MS links, if it is associated with RS.
+Then, we compute the CDF of SIR on these links following \cite{ICIP_Ranjan}.
 For this, we divide the incoming users into two groups,\\ Group 1: Users present in base region are associated with the BS directly on the BS-MS link.
-These calls are called direct calls.\\ Group 2: Users present in the relay regions are associated with the BS via corresponding RS on BS-RS and RS-MS links.
-These calls are called hopped calls. \\Note that we use the terms users and calls interchangeably in this paper.
+These users are called direct users.\\ Group 2: Users present in the relay regions are associated with the BS via corresponding RS on BS-RS and RS-MS links.
+These users are called hopped users. \\Note that we use the terms users and calls interchangeably in this paper.